-A flow or energy meter can be connected (M-bus signal) to the ECL controller in order to limit the flow or consumed power.
+A flow or energy meter can be connected to the ECL controller in order to limit the flow or consumed power.
+The signal from the flow or energy meter is a pulse signal.
+Alternatively, the flow or power signal can come from an M-Bus connected meter.